dm-p/powerbi-visuals-html-content/README.md

 This custom visual is intended to be a spiritual successor to the HTML Viewer custom visual, which has recently been removed from the Power BI Marketplace.

-I didn't write the original, but as there seems to be some requests for something similar to be available, hopefully this will fill the gap for people missing out.
+I didn't write the original, but as there seems to be some requests out there for something similar to be available, hopefully this will fill the gap for people missing out.

 The visual is currently in beta - you can download the latest version from the [Releases page](https://github.com/dm-p/powerbi-visuals-html-display/releases).